goat farming in India is becoming very popular because It is one of the finest & established livestock management departments in the country.

 - Good market demand for goat products should be available in the farm area.

 - Always try to select land in village areas because the land and labor are easily available at a cheap rate.

-- Make sure that their is availability of veterinary services in the chosen area or you can stock medicines and vaccines which are necessary for your farm.
+- Make sure that there is availability of veterinary services in the chosen area or you can stock medicines and vaccines which are necessary for your farm.

-- A good transportation system is also necessary because this helps in efficient selling and purchasing commodities
+- A good transportation system is also necessary because this helps in the efficient selling and purchasing of commodities

 Get UV Stabilized Plastic Shade Net Only For ₹ 125